 1841: He moves to Banagher in Ireland and takes a job as Deputy Postal Surveyor.
 There is no competition for the job and he is eager to move away from his debts.
 He enjoys the open countryside and especially fox hunting.
 He begins writing novels.

 1844: Trollope amassed enough money to marry Rose Heseltine, the daughter of a Rotherham Bank Manager whom, he first met in a pub.
 They then move Clonmel in the south of Ireland.

 1845: Trollope is promoted to a post in Mallow, Ireland.

 1848: He publishes his first novel which has an Irish theme, “The Macdermots of Ballycloran”.
 It is not popular.

 1853: He travels to Belfast as part of his job.

 1854: He travels to Dublin as part of his job.

-1855: “The Warden” was published and Trollope received half of the publication profits.
+1855: “The Warden” is published and Trollope received half of the publication profits.
 Although the money was not huge he was becoming noticed as a novelist.

 1857: Trollope publishes “Barchester Towers” which is to become one of the famous Barsetshire series of novels.

 1858: He travels in Scotland, the West Indies and Egypt as part of his job.

 1859: He takes up a post as Surveyor General to the Eastern District of the Post Office in Waltham Cross, then just outside London.
 He was responsible for the postal service in Norfolk, Suffolk, Essex, Cambridgeshire, Huntingdonshire, and parts of Hertfordshire.

 1865: (Circa) Trollope is credited with inventing the Pillar Box, the famous red postal boxes which where to become a feature of every town in Britain.
 He was to write every day between 5.30 and 8.30 a.m. before going to work, often at the rate of a thousand words per hour.
 Begins writing a new series of political novels based on lives of Plantagenet Palliser and his family.

 1867: He had always dreamed of entering Parliament himself but this was impossible for a servant of the crown so he resigned his post at the Post Office having earned enough to tide him over until his pension.